Tachyonic antitelephone

 presented a thought experiment of how faster-than-light signals can lead to a paradox of causality, which was described by Einstein and Arnold Sommerfeld in 1910 as a means "to telegraph into the past".
 The same thought experiment was described by Richard Chace Tolman in 1917; thus, it is also known as Tolman's paradox.

-A device capable of "telegraphing into the past" was later also called a "tachyonic antitelephone" by Gregory Benford et al. According to the current understanding of physics, no such faster-than-light transfer of information is actually possible.
+A device capable of "telegraphing into the past" was later also called a "tachyonic antitelephone" by Gregory Benford, David Book, and William Newcomb.
+According to the current understanding of physics, no such faster-than-light transfer of information is possible.

 One-way example

 This was illustrated in 1911 by Paul Ehrenfest using a Minkowski diagram.
 Signals are sent in frame B1 into the opposite directions OP and ON with a velocity approaching infinity.
 Here, event O happens before N. However, in another frame B2, event N happens before O.

 Tolman used the following variation of Einstein's thought experiment: Imagine a distance with endpoints $A$ and $B$.
 Let a signal be sent from A propagating with velocity $a$ towards B. All of this is measured in an inertial frame where the endpoints are at rest.
 The arrival at B is given by: